kirbyjp/SVET/theory/glossary.md

 ### $\ell_{adj}$ — "ell-adj"
 **Type:** Metric
 **Definition:** Adjacency Length; number of hops in a pattern's spatial footprint.
-**Forensic Role:** Defines the "Size" of a pattern in the node network.
+**Forensic Role:** Defines the "Size" of a pattern in the node sets.

 ### $\Omega_p$ — "Omega-p"
 **Type:** Metric